The US requires all Americans to file US taxes every year, reporting their worldwide income. This includes Americans living abroad.

 Which American expats must pay Medicare Tax?

-– Expats who work for an American employer.
-American employers include the US government, any individual who is a US resident, a partnership of which at least two-thirds of the partners are US residents, a trust of which all the trustees are US residents, and a corporation organized under the laws of the United States.
-Expats with American employers are required to pay US social security taxes consisting of 6.2% social security tax and 1.45% Medicare Tax.
+Americans who work for US entities are subject to Medicare Tax, including those employed by the US government, any individual who is a US resident, a partnership of which at least two-thirds of the partners are US residents, a trust of which all the trustees are US residents, or a corporation organized under the laws of the United States.
+Expats who work for American employers US payroll tax deducted from their paycheck, which consists of 6.2% social security tax and 1.45% Medicare Tax.

-– Expats who are self-employed are required to pay both employers and employees social security and Medicare contributions, so a total of 12.4% social security tax and 2.9% Medicare Tax, on their global earnings.
+Self-employed US taxpayers are required to pay both the employer’s and employee’s social security and Medicare contributions, adding up to a total of 12.4% social security tax and 2.9% Medicare Tax, on their global earnings.
 Self-employed expats pay these taxes on all their income over just $400.

 What about double social security taxation?